zzxwill/oss/intl.en-US/Utilities/ossfs/Quick installation.md

         sudo gdebi your_ossfs_package
         ```

-    -   Run the following command to install CentOS 6.5 or later:
+    -   Run the following command to install ossfs for CentOS 6.5 or later:

         ```
         sudo yum localinstall your_ossfs_package
         ```

-    -   Run the following command to install CentOS 5 or later:
+    -   Run the following command to install ossfs for CentOS 5:

         ```
         sudo yum localinstall your_ossfs_package --nogpgcheck